julien6387/supvisors/docs/xml_rpc.rst

             'remote_time'      ``int``   The date, in ms, of the last heartbeat received from the **Supvisors** instance, in the remote reference time.
             'local_time'       ``int``   The date, in ms, of the last heartbeat received from the **Supvisors** instance, in the local reference time.
             'loading'          ``int``   The sum of the expected loading of the processes running on the node, in [0;100]%.
+            'sequence_counter' ``int``   The TICK counter, i.e. the number of Tick events received from *Supervisor* since it is running.
             ================== ========= ===========

         .. automethod:: get_all_addresses_info()